General Admission Requirements

 The Cerritos College Nursing Program welcomes all applicants.
 The nursing program has six options of entry (Option A-F) into the program depending on the applicant's needs and current training status.

-Various Program Options are further discussed in the Nursing Program General Information.
+All Program Options are further discussed under Nursing Program General Information and General Admission Requirements tabs.

 To be considered for acceptance into the program, applicants must meet some initial requirements: